Monte-M/advertise-website-be-MM/README.md

 3. Fill .env example file with database details which I will provide to you directly;
 4. Change .env example to .env;
 5. Run nodemon src/server OR node src/server;
+6. Start front-end app;
-6. Go to website and enjoy it.
+7. Go to website and enjoy it.

 ## Option #3 (with local back-end and database):